Tony Hutson

-Tony Hutson (born March 13, 1974) is a former American football offensive lineman in the National Football League for the Dallas Cowboys and Washington Redskins.
-He played college football at Kilgore College Kilgore College (1992-93) and Northeastern Oklahoma State University.
+Tony Hutson (March 13, 1974 – February 3, 2024) was an American professional football player who was a guard in the National Football League for the Dallas Cowboys and Washington Redskins.
+He played college football at Kilgore College (1992–93) and Northeastern Oklahoma State University.

-Early years
+Early life

 Hutson attended MacArthur High School, where he played as an offensive tackle, receiving All-state, All-Greater Houston and All-district honors as a senior.
 He moved on to Kilgore College, where he was a two-time All-conference selection.

-He transferred to Northeastern Oklahoma State University, where he received NAIA All-American honors while playing as an offensive tackle.
+Hutson transferred to Northeastern Oklahoma State University, where he received NAIA All-American honors while playing as an offensive tackle.

 In 1999, he was voted as part of the state of Oklahoma college football All-Century team.

 Professional career

 Dallas Cowboys

-Hutson was signed as an undrafted free agent by the Dallas Cowboys after the 1996 NFL Draft.
-He dropped because of a benign tumor that was found in his right lung, that could have potentially shortened his career.
+Hutson was signed as an undrafted free agent by the Dallas Cowboys after the 1996 NFL draft.
+He was dropped because of a benign tumor that was found in his right lung, that could have potentially shortened his career.
 As a rookie, he was converted into an offensive guard.
 He was waived on August 26 and later signed to the practice squad.
 On January 5, 1997, he was promoted to the active roster for the Divisional playoff game against the Carolina Panthers, although he was declared inactive.

-In 1997, he suffered a ligament injury in his right wrist during offseason workouts, that limited him to only playing in the final 2 preseason games.
+In 1997, he suffered a ligament injury in his right wrist during offseason workouts, that limited him to only playing in the final two preseason games.
 On August 24, he was released and signed to the practice squad two days later.
 On November 4, he was promoted to the active roster for the last five games of the season.

-In 1998, he was deactivated for the first 5 games of the season.
+In 1998, he was deactivated for the first five games of the season.
 He was also used as a second tight end on short yardage situations.

 In 1999, he was limited by a sprained medial collateral ligament in his right knee.
-He returned to practice on August 18 and played only in the final 2 preseason games.
-He got a chance to start 2 games at right tackle in place of an injured Erik Williams.
+He returned to practice on August 18 and played only in the final two preseason games.
+He got a chance to start two games at right tackle in place of an injured Erik Williams.
 He suffered a torn right anterior cruciate ligament in the third game against the Arizona Cardinals and was placed on the injured reserve list on October 5.

 On August 27, 2000, he was cut after being passed on the depth chart by undrafted free agent Alcender Jackson.